dhellmann/pymotw-3/source/configparser/index.rst

 Unicode Configuration Data
 --------------------------

-Configuration files containing Unicode data should be opened using the :mod:`codecs` module to set the proper encoding value.
+Configuration files containing Unicode data should be read using the proper encoding value.
 Changing the password value of the original input to contain Unicode characters and saving the results in UTF-8 encoding gives:

 .. literalinclude:: unicode.ini

-The :mod:`codecs` file handle can be passed to :func:`readfp`, which uses the :func:`readline` method of its argument to get lines from the file and parse them.
+The file is opened with the appropriate decoder, converting the UTF-8 data to native Unicode strings.

 .. include:: configparser_unicode.py
    :literal:
    :start-after: #end_pymotw_header

-The value returned by :func:`get` is a :class:`unicode` object, so in order to print it safely it must be re-encoded as UTF-8.
+The value returned by :func:`get` is a Unicode string, so in order to print it safely it must be re-encoded as UTF-8.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'configparser_unicode.py'))